Differentially Private Substring and Document Counting with Near-Optimal Error

-{\bf Our algorithm.} We now give an overview of our full algorithm.
-As a first step, we reduce the universe size from $|\Sigma|^{\ell}$ to $n^2\ell^3$, by computing a set of \emph{candidate frequent strings} in a differentially private way.
-To achieve this, we approximate the counts of strings whose length is a power of two and keep only those that appear at least once, with high probability.
-Note that a document $S$ can have at most $\ell$ substrings of any given length, and we consider a logarithmic number of lengths.
-We then use the following observation: any pattern of a given length $m$ which is not a power of two has an overlapping prefix and suffix whose length is a power of two.
-Thus, our candidate set consists of all strings covered by a power-of-two-length prefix and suffix appearing sufficiently often with high probability.
-From this set, we build a trie and decompose it into heavy paths.
-For every heavy path, we compute (i) a differentially private approximation of the count of its root, and (ii) a differentially private estimate of the \emph{prefix sums of the difference sequence of the counts} on the path going down.
-That is, for every node on the heavy path, we get an approximation of the \emph{difference} between its count and the count of the root.
+Next, we build a trie from our candidate set and decompose it into heavy paths.
+For every heavy path, we compute (i) a differentially private noisy count of its root, and (ii) a differentially private estimate of the \emph{prefix sums of the difference sequence of the counts} on the path going down.
+Specifically, for every node on the heavy path, we get an approximation of the \emph{difference} between its count and the count of the root.
 We can compute (ii) with low noise using a generalized variant of the binary tree mechanism~\cite{Dwork2010}.
-We show that since any root-to-leaf path can cross at most $\log (n^2\ell^3)=O(\log (n\ell))$ heavy paths, and a document $S$ can only influence counts on the $\ell$ paths given by its suffixes, this can be done with an error which is $O(\ell\cdot \mathrm{polylog}(n\ell))$.
+We show that since any root-to-leaf path can cross at most $\log (n^2\ell^3)=O(\log (n\ell))$ heavy paths, and a document $S$ can only influence counts on the at most $\ell$ paths corresponding to its suffixes, this can be done with an error which is $O(\ell\cdot \mathrm{polylog}(n\ell))$.